NYULibraries/sdr-documentation/accessioning-workflow.md

 ### Note

 Many of the examples in this document make use of a Ruby gem called **SdrFriend**, so named because of how friendly it is.
+It's friendly.
 The codebase for that tool, as well as documentation (including on how to set it up), can be found at its [Github page](https://github.com/NYULibraries/sdrfriend).
 In order to install this gem, make sure you have:

 - The latest version of Ruby installed using [Ruby Version Manager](https://rvm.io/rvm/install)
 - HomeBrew [installed](https://brew.sh/)